Call Back Request

 Despite these small weaknesses (natural), you have enough confidence in yourself not to expect others to reassure you.
 Your inner solidity does not make you dependent on the other and his love.

 Your main asset?
 You transform jealousy into a stimulating force: rather than getting bogged down in an envious and passive attitude, your jealousy makes you active.
 It makes you want to surpass yourself: by redoubling your charm, by deepening your files, or by waking up your creativity.
 A word of advice: continue to cultivate your confidence in yourself and others.
 And also know that jealousy is a healthy feeling when it is tempered.
-It strengthens lover and strengthens bonds.
+It strengthens lovers and strengthens bonds.
 It's up to you to make good use of it.

 What explains this desire to own the other?
 How to deal with possessiveness?
 How to control your jealousy so as not to come to this end?
 Do you want advice on getting sickly jealous?